ozone-his/ozone-analytics/README.md

 `$ docker compose -f docker-compose-db.yaml -f docker-compose-data-pipelines.yaml -f docker-compose-export.yaml up parquet-export  --build`
 >>>>>>> 384e29b (C2C-142: Update project to use Traefik to expose Minio and Superset)

+### Usage with external databases

+When using this project in production the openmrs database and the

 ### Services coordinates
 | Service  |   Access| Credentials|
 | ------------ | ------------ |------------ |